Roast Duck Legs with Plum Sauce

 Method

-3. First the sauce.
-Place a pan on a high heat with a dessert spoon of vegetable oil, when hot add in the plums and cook until coloured and slightly softened (approx 2 minutes).
-Pour in the wine and star anise (if using) and reduce by 1/3.
-Add in the stock and jam, mix in and simmer for 10 mins.
+4. For the sauce, place a pan on a high heat with a dessert spoon of vegetable oil, when hot add in the plums and cook for a few minutes until coloured and slightly softened.
+Pour in the wine and star anise and reduce by one third.
+Add in the stock and jam, mix in and simmer for 10 minutes.

 Watch the video